 By contrast, introducing these seven geophysical variables as ECVs in their own right would close important gaps in global coverage of today's GCOS ECVs.
-For example, GCOS defines already five ECVs dedicated to temperature: for the near-surface air, the upper-air, the land surface, the ocean surface, and its interior (subsurface).
-The new sea-ice surface temperature ECV would fill the coverage gap in the polar regions.
-By the same token, GCOS has an albedo ECV for all land surfaces, but not for sea ice.
-Unsurprisingly, Action T384 "Improve quality of snow (ice and sea ice) albedo products" was recently reported as "2 - Started but little progress" by GCOS (2021).
-It is timely to define the sea-ice albedo ECV as a step towards addressing this action.
-The same argument can be made for snow depth on sea ice: defining a dedicated ECV will complement the snow ECV that today resides in the Terrestrial domain of GCOS.
+For example, GCOS defines already five ECVs dedicated to temperature: for the near-surface air, the upper air, the land surface, the ocean surface, and its interior (subsurface).
+The new sea ice surface temperature as "2: Started but little progress" by GCOS (2021).
+It is timely to define the sea ice albedo ECV as a step toward addressing this action.
+The same argument can be made for snow depth on sea ice: defining a dedicated ECV will complement the snow ECV that today resides in the terrestrial domain of GCOS.